 What’s your answer to the alleged reformist nature of unions?
 I take it you disagree with him that unions are bounded, limited, reformist organizations.

 It’s not so much that unions aren’t bounded, limited, reformist organizations; it’s that any organization under capitalism that fails to topple capitalism runs the risk of collapsing into a bounded, compromised, reformist project.
-That is no different for a tenant’s union, a political party, a theory group, a leftwing think tank, or for anything else.
+That is no different for a tenant’s union, a political party, a theory group, a leftwing think tank, or anything else.
 This is just the nature of struggle and power.

 We are all struggling and trying to find a way to push past the limits of what we have right now.
 But I think that there is far, far more potential in trade unions than what they are currently realizing, and I think far more potential than any of the political parties can actually deliver.